-We use asset monitoring and real-time interconnectivity and operational flexibility, using remote control and automation through our Integrated Control Centre (ICC).
+We use asset monitoring and real-time data analytics from telemetry across our network to manage it in a way that improves interconnectivity and operational flexibility, using remote control and automation through our Integrated Control Centre (ICC).

-Our innovative ERWAN (Event Recognition on the Water Network) system uses machine shutdown and 'start-up to waste' at all of our water treatment sites, and are installing UV treatment at higher risk water treatment works.
+shutdown and 'start-up to waste' at all of our water treatment sites, and are installing UV treatment at higher risk water treatment works.
 The new water treatment works we are building for West Cumbria is sized to meet peak demands with redundancy built in to ensure no single points of failure.

-The ICC has a 24/7 duty manager who can and effective response to breaking incidents to minimise the impact on customers, wider society and the environment.
+The ICC has a 24/7 duty manager who can lead an immediate, uniform, coordinated and effective response to breaking incidents to minimise the impact on customers, wider society and the environment.